-Under the code provision E.1.2, the chairman of the board should attend the annual general meeting and invite the chairmen of audit, remuneration, nomination and any other committees (as appropriate) to attend.
-However, in the annual general meeting held on 19 April 2013 ("2013 AGM"), our Chairman was unable to attend the meeting as he had to attend to other commitments.
-He appointed Mr. Gan Khai Choon to chair the 2013 AGM on his behalf.
-Further Mr. Chan Bernard Charnwut, a non-executive Director and member of Audit Committee and Nomination Committee, was invited to attend the 2013 AGM to answer any question from the shareholders concerning the Company's corporate governance.
-As provided for in the code provision A.6.7, independent non-executive directors should attend general meetings and develop a balanced understanding of the views of shareholders.
-The 3 independent non-executive Directors were unable to attend the 2013 AGM.
-Under the code provision A.2.7, the chairman should at least annually hold meetings with the non-executive directors (including independent non-executive directors) without the executive directors present.
-During the year under review, no formal meeting has been arranged as our Chairman met with non-executive Directors from time to time informally.
-Under the code provision D.1.4, the Company should have formal letters of appointment for Directors setting out the key terms and conditions of their appointment.
+Under the CG Code provision E.1.2, the chairman of the board should attend the annual general meeting and invite the chairmen of audit, remuneration, nomination and any other committees (as appropriate) to attend.
+However, in the annual general meeting held on 17 April 2014 ("2014 AGM"), our Chairman was unable to attend the meeting as he had to attend to other commitments.
+He appointed Mr. Gan Khai Choon to chair the 2014 AGM on his behalf.
+Further Mr. Chan Bernard Charnwut, a non-executive Director and member of the Audit Committee and Nomination Committee; and Mr. Teoh Teik Kee, an independent non-executive Director and chairman of the Audit Committee and Remuneration Committee, and member of the Nomination Committee, were invited to attend the 2014 AGM to answer any question from the shareholders concerning the Company's corporate governance.
+As provided for in the CG Code provision A.6.7, independent non-executive directors and other non-executive directors should attend general meetings and develop a balanced understanding of the views of shareholders.
+The other 2 independent non-executive Directors and 1 non-executive Director of the Company were unable to attend the 2014 AGM.
+Under the CG Code provision D.1.4, the Company should have formal letters of appointment for Directors setting out the key terms and conditions of their appointment.
 It is the normal practice of the Company not to issue formal letters of appointment to Directors as the Company considers that all the Directors fully understand their responsibilities and delegation arrangement in place.